edcarp/python-novice-esces/_episodes/02-numpy.md

 > {: .solution}
 {: .challenge}

+## FOR CHIRS - this section is not relevent
 > ## Change In Inflammation
 >
 > The patient data is _longitudinal_ in the sense that each row represents a